DanielHoffmann/jquery-svg-pan-zoom/README.md

 ```javascript
 var svgPanZoom= $("svg").svgPanZoom(options)
 ```

-If the selection has more than one element `svgPanZoom` will return an array with an SvgPanZoom object for each image in the same order of the selection.
+If the selection has more than one element `svgPanZoom` will return an array with a SvgPanZoom object for each image in the same order of the selection.
 If only one element is selected then the return is a single SvgPanZoom object.
 If no elements are selected the above call returns `null`

 The returned SvgPanZoom object contains all options, these options can be overriden at any time directly, for example to disable mouseWheel events simply:

 ```javascript
 svgPanZoom.events.mouseWheel= false
 ```

 the SvgPanZoom object also has methods for manipulating the viewBox programmatically.
 For example:

 ```javascript
 svgPanZoom.zoomIn()
 ```

 will zoomIn the image using options.zoomFactor.

+# Building
+This project requires coffeescript to be installed in order to build.

+ `coffee -m --compile --output compiled/ src/`

 # Options

 ```javascript
 Options:
 {